 Cover the bowl with a kitchen towel (or place the container to the lid on ajar).
-Leave it for 2-3 hours to rise in a somewhat warm place (If it's cold out, I like to preheat my oven for a few minutes, then turn it off, then place the bowl in the oven, trapping the heat inside.
+Leave it for 2-3 hours to rise in a somewhat warm place until it's doubled in volume (If it's cold out, I like to preheat my oven for a few minutes, then turn it off, then place the bowl in the oven, trapping the heat inside.
 If your house is warm just leave it out, or if it's warm outside you can place it there).

-After the two-three hour rise time, you have two options: bake, or store in the fridge.
+After the two-three hour rise time when the dough has about doubled, you have two options: bake, or store in the fridge.
 See notes for how to store.

 30 minutes to an hour before you are ready to bake, preheat your oven to 450 degrees F. Place your Dutch oven in the oven, with the lid ON, while the oven is preheating.
 Once the oven reaches 450, keep it preheating for another 20 minutes, so the Dutch oven gets good and hot.

 Scrape the dough into the edge of a piece of parchment paper dusted with flour.
 Make it into as much of a "loaf" shape as you can by folding the edges up on top of it (a silicone spatula works well for this).

 Then, use the edges of the parchment paper to flip the loaf over so the floured side is on top and the loaf is in the center of the parchment paper.
 Don't worry about it looking beautiful or smooth on top.
 My Dutch oven is an oval, so I made an oval shape.
 You can do a circle if yours is round.